 - Practitioners who are certified by and in good standing with the ABC, who do not meet the requirements for Active Membership;

-- AFFILIATE MEMBERSHIP - is open to those individuals who are certified by and in good standing with the ABC, and who do not meet the requirements for Active or Associate Membership categories.
+- AFFILIATE MEMBERSHIP – is open to those individuals who are registered by and in good standing with the ABC, and who do not meet the requirements for Active or Associate Membership categories.

 - PROFESSIONAL MEMBERSHIP – is open to individuals in the O&P profession not eligible for other membership categories and individuals in other professional fields that are related to orthotics and prosthetics, and who do not meet the requirements for Active, Associate, or Affiliate Membership categories.